JaySinghvi/Market-Correlation-Analysis-of-Global-Indices-Crypto/README.md

-# Financial-Analytics
-1. Utilized a comprehensive dataset from Kaggle, encompassing prices and volumes of BTC, NASDAQ, LSE, and NYSE from 2018 to 2023.
-2. Conducted data preprocessing to eliminate extraneous data and scaled the dataset to facilitate more effective decision-making, subsequently exporting the refined data as a CSV file.
-3. Employed auto-EDA tools like Sweetviz to generate detailed, high-density visualizations, producing an HTML file that thoroughly analyzed each variable.
-4. Applied heatmap analysis to examine variable correlations, uncovering a surprising high correlation between BTC and NASDAQ with a score of 0.9, and a significant correlation between LSE and NASDAQ.
-5. Delivered insightful financial analytics, aiding in the understanding of market dynamics and correlations across major financial indices.
+Analyzed a comprehensive multi-market financial dataset (2018–2023), including BTC, NASDAQ, LSE, and NYSE price and volume data using Python to identify key market trends.
+The data was preprocessed and scaled to enhance decision-making, and exploratory data analysis (EDA) was performed using Sweetviz to generate high-density visualizations.
+Heatmap analysis revealed significant correlations, including a 0.9 correlation between BTC and NASDAQ and a strong relationship between LSE and NASDAQ, providing data-driven insights into market dynamics and financial trends